HelloIsMine/TypeScriptTest/README.md

 # TypeScriptTest
-It is used to test typescript.
+It is used to test ts&js